www.lumen-perfectus.com

 Adobe Photoshop (latest version) is used for image editing.
 Most images receive some processing and sharpening to make them look as much like my original vision of the scene as possible, at least on my calibrated monitors.
 They may look different on your monitor, as relatively few are calibrated for proper color, brightness, and contrast.
 I will also crop images to improve composition or better display the subject.
 This sometimes results in enlargement as well.
 I use a Wacom Intuos Pro Medium drawing tablet ("digitizer") when editing files.

-Processing is done on a Mac Mini (2018), six-core Intel Core i7 with 32 gigabytes of RAM, plenty of external storage, and dual monitors.
-The computer is tiny, quiet, and very fast compared to the machine it replaced.
-See our article “Waiting For Apple” which describes the decision to replace the old Mac Pro with the Mini.
+Processing is done on a Mac Studio M2 Max (2023), with 64 gigabytes of RAM, plenty of external storage, and dual monitors.
+The computer is small, fast, and silent.
+See our article “Waiting For Apple” which describes the decision to replace the old Mac Pro with a Mac Mini (2018 Intel) which has since been replaced by the Mac Studio.
 Given the size of files produced by the 5D Mk IV and the scanners, and those created for producing large prints, this level of computer performance is more than adequate.
 An NEC MultiSync PA272W-BK-SV (27-inch LCD) is the primary monitor.
 This is calibrated with NEC's SpectraViewII software and the X-rite colorimeter (i1Display) included with the monitor.
 A Dell UltraSharp 2007FP (20.1" LCD) is the secondary monitor; it's calibrated using DisplayCAL and the previously-mentioned X-rite colorimeter.

-Backup and archiving are done over the network to a 4-bay QNAP NAS (Network Attached Storage) with six terabytes of RAID1 storage.
-The NAS and the networking gear are powered through a Belkin 1500VA UPS.
+Backup and archiving are done over the network to a 4-bay QNAP NAS (Network Attached Storage) with several terabytes of RAID1 storage.
 The RAID is backed up to hard drives via a USB 3 dock, allowing the backup drives to be stored off-site.

 Printing